 Skip to main content

-Split a PDF document
+Split PDF document

 The Pdftools SDK lets you split a single input PDF document into multiple output PDF documents and images.
 During this process, only the resources required by each page are copied to the output document containing that page.
 This ensures your output PDF files do not contain redundant or potentially sensitive information.